 It is important to join a group that only consists of people with similar content, and that the comments you are receiving are not generated by bots.
 We all know where Instagram stands when it comes to using automated likes, so we strongly advise you to stay away from automated activities.

 To make sure that your post is pushed to the right audience, it is important to join an engagement group that is niche-specific.
 From our experience, receiving comments from all sorts of unrelated accounts (cars, supplements, body building, etc.), did not help as much as staying within your targeted niches.
 That’s why we created engagement groups ourselves to ensure that creative professionals, photographers and models get the most organic growth on Instagram.

 4. Collaborate with other users in different ways

-There are many ways to collaborate with other people on Instagram, but from our experience, the following tactics are very impactful: 1) share others’ content in your stories 2) interview each other on Instagram Live 3) give other people shoutouts, whether in a post or a story 4) do co-giveaways with other Instagrammers, to maximise the reach.
+There are many ways to collaborate with other people on Instagram, but from our experience, the following tactics are very impactful: 1) share others’ content in your Stories; 2) interview each others on Instagram Live; 3) give other people shoutouts, whether in a post or a Story; 4) do co-giveaways with other Instagrammers, to maximise the reach.

 5. Use hashtags smartly

 Hashtags are meant to describe your content, and Instagram helps people find new content based on hashtags.
 So, make sure to use hashtags in every post and choose the ones that not only best describe it, but also the ones that most people are likely to use when they’re looking for a piece of content like yours.

 Another hack is to use popular hashtags that are used in promoted posts.
 This allows you to ride the wave without spending your own money.
 Of course, they have to be relevant and match your content.